saraonval/Webshop/README.md

 # webshop

 ## To do
-* Create a front end that fetches data from the endpoints
+* Create a front-end that fetches data from the endpoints
 * Create endpoints for orders
 * Create following pages: home, login, register, products, single product, cart, settings, orders, single order